usnistgov/metaschema/website/content/specification/syntax/instances.md

 ##### `@in-json`

-The optional `@in-json` attribute controls the representation form of the instance in JSON and YAML.
+The optional `@in-json` attribute controls the representational form of a group of instances in JSON and YAML.

 When no attribute and value is provided for the `@in-json` attribute, the value MUST default to `SINGLETON_OR_ARRAY`.